-How much you or your partner earn affects your payment.
-We need to know what you and your partner earn each fortnight so you're paid the right amount.
+We need to know what you and your partner earn each fortnight so we can pay you the right amount.

-- sign in to your Centrelink online account through myGov
+- use your Centrelink online account through myGov

-- a periodical payment or benefit you receive as a gift or allowance
+- money you get as a gift or allowance

 Read more about how we define income.

 A reporting period is 2 weeks (14 days).
 We tell you the dates when each reporting period starts and ends.